 The right felony defense attorney with more than 25 years of successful expertise, David Pflaum protects the rights of his clients and gets the best possible results for them.

-Just because a person is accused of or arrested for committing a felony does not mean that he or she is guilty.
+Just because a person is accused or arrested for committing a felony does not mean that he or she is guilty.
 The accused has rights and remedies.

-An experienced and dedicated attorney like Mr. Pflaum makes a difference in the outcome of a felony prosecution.
+An experienced and dedicated attorney like Mr. Pflaum makes a positive difference in the outcome of a felony prosecution.

 HOW THE FELONY DEFENSE ATTORNEY REPRESENTS HIS CLIENT BEFORE COURT